STEVE INSKEEP, Host:

 POGGIOLI: Today activists have found that 55 percent of blacks in France have university degrees, but most get only low-skilled jobs like security guards at supermarkets or janitors.

-Mr. YAZID SABEG (French Businessman): The French society is frozen.
+YAZID SABEG: The French society is frozen.
 You know, the elite protecting itself and also its children.

 POGGIOLI: Businessman Yazid Sabeg is a self-made millionaire whose parents were Algerian immigrants.
 The day after Barack Obama was elected, Sabeg released a manifesto.
 It urges adoption of affirmative action policies, still a taboo because they clash with French ideals of egalitarianism.

 SABEG: What is happening in the States, it's a lesson for us.
 We have to start a process to transform the French society and to admit that we have to correct the inequality.

 POGGIOLI: Sabeg says the most visible examples of inequality are the banlieues - large, dilapidated housing projects outside the big cities.
 Three years ago they were rocked by riots.
 For weeks, minority youth protested lack of opportunities.
 Sabeg laments no improvements have been made.
 The impoverished population lives there in increasing segregation.

 SABEG: And this is very dangerous.
 It is not the French tradition to have ghettos.
 And you have millions and millions of peoples, you have three generations of population in these suburbs.
 This is a social bomb.